gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 This project analyzes the strategic differences between Ferrari and McLaren at the 2024 Italian Grand Prix, focusing on how tyre degradation, telemetry data, and car upgrades influenced the race outcome.
 By comparing Charles Leclerc’s one-stop strategy to Lando Norris’ two-stop strategy, this analysis explores why Ferrari’s approach was successful despite McLaren’s strong qualifying performance.

 *While both Ferrari drivers followed the one-stop and both McLaren drivers followed the two-stop, this project specifically focuses on Charles Leclerc (Ferrari) and Lando Norris (McLaren).
-Even though Norris was not the highest finishing McLaren driver, there were significantly more encounters with him and Leclerc, providing some interesting analysis between the drivers.*
+Despite Norris not being the highest finishing McLaren driver, there were significantly more encounters with him and Leclerc, providing some interesting analysis between the drivers.*
 <br><br>